napari/napari.github.io/tutorials/applications/annotate_points.md

 ## Adding a GUI for selecting points

-First, we will define a function outside of the `napari.gui_qt()` context to create a GUI for select the labels for points.
+First, we will define a function  to create a GUI for select the labels for points.
 The function `create_label_menu()` will take the points layer we created and the list of labels we will annotate with and return the label menu GUI.
 Additionally, we will create and connect all the required callbacks to make the GUI interactive.

 ```python
 def create_label_menu(points_layer, labels):